-The administrator specifies the list of compartments that a user can place in his or her session label.
+The administrator specifies the list of compartments that a user can place in their session label.

 Authorized Groups

 You must specify a list of groups that a user can place in a session label and grant write access for each group.